Hybrid Search in Apache Solr: Modern Power, Classic Roots

 📰 Index is populated with data crawled from various public news websites.

-🔗 We embedded a concatenation of title
+🔗 We embedded a concatenation of title, description and the first 50 sentences of text.

 💼 We use the Opensolr Query Embed API, to embed our query at search-time.